 Once you are invested, you can do your research and move on from the advisor when you feel comfortable.
 Or at the very least, invest some of your own money alongside the advisor and see which investments are performing better.
 My own mother uses a financial advisor for part of her portfolio for comparison purposes.

 Also, some financial advisors are proficient in tax planning.
 This type of advisor can be a good compliment to your own investment strategy.
 No one should pay more to the taxman than they have to.

-So how does one go about firing a financial advisor and becoming a DIY investor?
+So how does one go about becoming a DIY investor?

 My Four Step Process To Doing Your Own Financial Planning & Investing

 Step One: Analyse your portfolio and write down the annual fees.
 Don’t forget to add your advisor fee and any brokerage platform fees.

 Step Two: Look at index trackers.
 Vanguard’s US Equity S&P 500 Index Tracker and Vanguard’s Global Bond Index are my go-to funds.
 Notice the low fees and use this compound interest calculator to see how much these lower fees will earn you over various amounts of years.
 You can read this article on why I like these two funds.

 Step Three: Buy your trackers using a low cost brokerage such as Halifax / iWeb or buy directly from Vanguard.

 Step Four: Fire your financial advisor (in a kind way of course).

 Seems way too simple right?
 It does because it is.